adarshrhegde/ast-instrumentation/README.md

     In the above class ApacheCommonsDriver.java I have called the utility methods that I had created in the project.
     The above class can be executed directly.

-5. Monitoring Tools:

-    a.
-Jconsole: Jconsole is used to provide performance and resource consumption statistics of applications.
-       While the above java class is executing obtain the java process id from Task Manager.
-Now, execute the following command to launch Jconsole statistics.

-            jconsole <process_id>

-       Snapshot : img2/jconsole.png .
-The image shows the CPU usage, memory usage, number of threads created and number of classes loaded by the Java process.

-    b.
-Java Mission Control: This is used for monitoring, profiling and troubleshooting Java applications.
-       Use the following command in the jdk bin directory to run Java Mission Control.

-               jmc

-       Now run the driver program.
-The process id will be detected in the JMC.
-Right click on it and select Start JMX console.
-       This will bring up the monitoring information including heap memory usage and CPU usage.

-        Snapshot : img2/jmc.png

-    c. jcmd: Sends commands to the JVM inorder to diagnose JVM and the application.
-Run the following command during execution of the app.

-            jcmd <process_id> Thread.print

-        The above statement prints all the active threads.
-        Snapshot : img2/jcmd.png

-    d. jmap: Is used to print JVM memory related statistics.
-Run the following command during execution of the app.

-            jmap -J-d64 -heap <process_id>

-        The above command prints heap related statistics like capacity, available space, used space, etc.
-        Snapshot : img2/jmap.png

-    e. jstack: The jstack utility attaches to the process of the Java app and prints the stack traces associated with the threads in the JVM.

-            jstack -J-d64 -m <process_id>

-        The above statement prints deadlock information if any and the stack traces associated with any thread along with the thread information.
-        Snapshot : img2/jstack.png

-    f. jps: Prints the list of all the JVMs on the system.

-            jps

-        Snapshot: img2/jps.png

-    g.
-Java Visual VM: The java visual vm is used to monitor java application performance.

-            jvisualvm

-        On running the above command we get the interface for monitoring.
-Once we run the app it can be seen on the interface under the Local applications.
-        The monitoring information for the app shows memory usage statistics, garbage collection statistics, and memory and CPU usage information.
-        Snapshot: img2\visualvm.png

-    h. jstat: This utility is used to diagnose performance issues related to heap sizing and garbage collection.

-            jstat -gcutil <process_id> 450 5

-        The above command shows garbage collection statistics within time interval.
-        Snapshot: img2/jstat.png

-    i. jstatd daemon: This tool is a Remote Method Invocation (RMI) server application that monitors the creation and termination of instrumented
-         Java Virtual Machines and provides an interface to allow remote monitoring tools to attach to VMs running on the local host.

-            jstatd -J-Djava.security.policy=all.policy

-        While running the program for my local app I got an error saying "Remote object cannot be created".
-This is because the tool is used to specifically monitor remote applications.
-        Snapshot: img2/jstatd.png

-    j. visualgc utility: This utility provides a graphical view of the garbage collection system.
-As with jstat, it uses the built-in instrumentation of Java HotSpot VM.
-        It shows the same garbage collection information as visualvm.